openlibhums/memory-alpha/content/support/guides/workflow-author.md

 ![""](../images/workflow/author-submission-review.png)

 ## Revisions
 If an article is accepted, it may enter the peer review process.
 Once a submission has been reviewed, editors may request that authors revise their files based on recommendations from reviewers.
-There are two types of revisions you may be asked to make:
+There are three types of revision requests:

 1. Minor revisions.
 2. Major revisions.
+3. Conditional acceptance.

 With major revisions, the editor may send the paper for a second round of review once you have completed your revisions.